Wondering what it’s like to be a life coach? This is for you!

 I was focused on the work I was doing.
 And I wanted the freedom to be able to do it the way I wanted.

 And then we bought the house :).

-So if you are worried about the sacrifices you will have to make (and you will probably have to make some, I’m not going to lie), I’m here to say that you’ll be surprised how little some of them matter.
+So if you are worried about the sacrifices you will have to make for your coaching business (and you will probably have to make some, I’m not going to lie), I’m here to say that you’ll be surprised how little some of them matter.